BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/cloud/cicd/cicd.md

-Whenever code changes are pushed to the `main` branch of the `cloud-2023` repository, GitHub Actions will automatically run the defined workflows, which are described in the following sections.
+Whenever code changes are pushed to the `main` branch of the `cloud-2023` repository, GitHub Actions will automatically run the workflows defined in `.github/workflows`.
+The details of the workflows are described in the following sections.

-### Update Lambda functions
+### Lambda functions
-Whenever code changes are made to any of the following lambda functions, a GitHub Actions workflow will be triggered to do the deployment.
+Whenever code changes are made to any of the following lambda functions, the GitHub Actions workflow defined in `.github/workflows/deploy_lambda.yml` will be triggered to do the deployment.
 - `yv-stage-user`
 - `yvr-stage-device`
 - `yvr-stage-calibration`